The early days of jazz spawned great women jazz pianists —

 She finally got to record on her own, and you can hear her piano chops:

 Mary Lou Williams

 This self-taught musician started her career at age seven in Pittsburgh as “the little piano girl of East Liberty.”
 She wrote, arranged and performed with the likes of Duke Ellington, Louis Armstrong, Earl Hines, Benny Goodman and Tommy Dorsey.
-I chose this song that featured her piano playing.

 Born in Tennessee, she established her musical career in Chicago, and Mary Lou Williams credits her as a major influence.
 I selected this song featuring Lovie’s piano playing with Ida Cox singing.